cruz006/python/README.md

 - if you need to update anything python, press pip3 install then if there anything needed to update or anything, there will be displayed command you will need to put.

-- hen you've made changes, you need to stage them. stage them like this:
+- when you've made changes, you need to stage them. stage them like this:

 ---